haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 * Greping regex keywords for quick-wins
 * Following user input using bottom up and top down approaches

-Lets break those things up:
+Let's break those things up:

+### The Power of Tools

+In this section, we will discuss some awesome tools that can save us a lot of time during our research and automate our efforts.

+One of the main thoughts that need to be in your head is - 'How can I save time to make the process more efficient and more focused and achieving better results than the manual process?'

+As showed earlier, the process of covering line by line, code by code is  very time-consuming process that we want to avoid, and we aim to avoid it.
+Therefore, we seek to apply the best fit approach discussed above to the specific code project.

+* cloc
+* graudit
+* TruffleHog
+* Driftwood

+A Security Researcher without a tools is like a baker without his

-A cool tool that I've discovered recently called cloc[^1] ('Count Lines of Code') that quickly assess the files content - such as comments, blank lines, and the actual code count.
+A cool tool that I've discovered recently called `cloc`[^1] ('Count Lines of Code') that quickly assess the files content - such as comments, blank lines, and the actual code count.
 This tool can give us some first imperssions on the material before we get our hands dirty with the code.

 __Note:__ The 'cloc --show-lang' command will shows us the code languages that supported by this tool: